malike/malike.github.io/_posts/2018-06-02-Configuration-Management-For-Microservices-And-Distributed-Systems.md

 **5. Security**

-Spring Boot/Cloud apps can be secured simple by adding `spring-boot-starter-security` and with the [right configuration](https://spring.io/guides/gs/securing-web/) we can enable basic authenctication for the Config Server.
+Spring Boot/Cloud apps can be secured simple by adding `spring-boot-starter-security` and with the [right configuration](https://spring.io/guides/gs/securing-web/) we can enable basic authentication for the Config Server.

 We can also take it a step further to restrict passwords and sensitive data in the configuration.
 This would prevent anyone who has access to the configuration files from seeing our database credentials in plain text.
 Spring Cloud Config supports encrypting and decrypting properties.
 You can read more [here](https://cloud.spring.io/spring-cloud-config/single/spring-cloud-config.html#_encryption_and_decryption)
 This would require you to install Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy File which is not part of the JVM by default.
-By prepending passwords and sensitive properties with `{cipher}` and in qoutes.
+By pre-pending passwords and sensitive properties with `{cipher}` and in quotes.
 Sensitive properties would be encrypted in git but would be decrypted on requests by services.
-Spring Cloud Config also comes with two end points to help in ecrypting and decrypting properties.
+Spring Cloud Config also comes with two end points to help in encrypting and decrypting properties.

 To enable [creating your key](https://cloud.spring.io/spring-cloud-config/single/spring-cloud-config.html#_creating_a_key_store_for_testing) and [adding it to your config server](https://cloud.spring.io/spring-cloud-config/single/spring-cloud-config.html#_key_management).

-There many pros and cons of using Spring Cloud Config, I think I've highlighted the pros a lot in this post but some of the major cons associated with this the Config Server becoming an app on it's own that needs to be managed and monitored like the microservices or distributed systems are not already enough and the fact that it going down can force services to either not start or or rely on fallback configurations but then again these same points maybe seen as pros in other infracstructurres.
+There many pros and cons of using Spring Cloud Config, I think I've highlighted the pros a lot in this post but some of the major cons associated with this the Config Server becoming an app on it's own that needs to be managed and monitored like the microservices or distributed systems are not already enough and the fact that it going down can force services to either not start or or rely on fallback configurations but then again these same points maybe seen as pros in other infrastructures.
 I do hope though that you've understood how to use Spring Cloud Config to serve configurations in a microservice or distributed system.